Company setup

 Entry permit

 After the establishment card is issued, the entry permit application goes in.
-On straightforward files, this commonly takes around 3 to 4 days.
+On straightforward setups, this commonly takes around 3 to 4 days.

 Residency — the in-country window

-After arrival in the UAE, the founder runs the residency sequence.
-On straightforward files like the profile above, the cadence we commonly see is:
+After arrival in the UAE, the owner runs the residency sequence.
+On straightforward setups like the profile above, what we commonly see is:

 • Medical fitness test.
 This includes an HIV blood test and a chest X-ray (checking for lung disease and TB-related issues).
 Results are commonly returned within around 1 hour at the clinics we use.